By the end of this section, you will be able to:

 - Inflationary phase The universe expands exponentially, and gravity separates from the other forces.
 The universe cools to approximately

-- Age of ions ( to 3000 years): The universe is hot enough to ionize any atoms formed.
-The universe consists of electrons, positrons, protons, light nuclei, and photons.
+- Age of ions (20 minutes to 370,000 years): The universe is hot enough to ionize any atoms formed.
+The universe consists of electrons, positrons, protons, the light nuclei produced during the Big Bang nucleosynthesis, and photons.

-- Age of atoms ( to 300,000 years): The universe cools below and atoms form.
+- Age of atoms (370,000 years to about years): The universe cools below 4000 K and atoms form.
 Photons do not interact strongly with neutral atoms, so they “decouple” (separate) from atoms.
 These photons constitute the cosmic microwave background radiation to be discussed later.
+This is also sometimes called the "dark ages" since the universe becomes transparent and the only source of new light is from hydrogen emitting radio waves.

-- Age of stars and galaxies ( years to present): The atoms and particles are pulled together by gravity and form large lumps.
-The atoms and particles in stars undergo nuclear fusion reaction.
+- Age of stars and galaxies ( years to present): When the universe cools to about 60 K, atoms and particles are pulled together by gravity and form large lumps.
+The atoms and particles undergo nuclear fusion reaction, creating stars and elements up to iron.
+Eventually, supernovae explode, creating elements past iron and spreading carbon higher throughout the universe.

 Watch this video to learn more about Big Bang cosmology.